• Skip to primary navigation

 You know I don't get to decide which recipes I make for this blog - and to be 100% honest, I wasn't super excited when I got this one.
 Call it lack of experience, but I couldn't see how quinoa could be flavorful.
 Meanwhile, I associated lentils with heavy winter soups and stews.
 This Lentil Quinoa Pilau recipe from my podcast guest Afra Amoaka was a delightful surprise from the first bite - light and full of flavor.
 It's filling, full of fiber and protein, and once again - truly delicious.
 And now, Afia's going to teach you how to make this easy vegan pilau!

-A Few Questions I asked Afia About Pilau
+A Few Questions I Asked Afia About Pilau

 What is Pilau?